herzbergs/mult430/README.md

 ### Project Goals

 This is a project first and foremost for me to play around and explore.
-Both the rust language, which is new to me, on limited hardware, and with music.
-I anticipate first controlling the device with a uart based interface, and then later moving to a character display and physical buttons.
+Both the rust language, which is new to me, and with limited hardware.
+And I suppose with music.
+I anticipate first controlling the with a fixed divisor chosen at compile time, and then later moving to a character display and physical buttons.

 ### Parts

 MSP430g2231

 2 minijacks

 16x2 Character Display

 3 buttons

+### Resources

+This project uses two timers, one of which with a capture input pin, the USI (for the display), and 3 or 4 GPIO pins.
+Pretty much at the limit of pins on the MSP430g2231.
+This chip doesn't have a Uart.
+If I decide I want one for convenience's sake, porting to a more full featured chip should be easy.
+This is just what I had lying around.

 ### Instructions